Meaning of Liquid Assets

 Similarly, a building can be precious and economically significant for the owner, be it a company or an individual.
 But if a sudden need for money arises, it cannot be used for the purpose.
 Finding the correct buyer immediately for selling the landed properties will be difficult.
 Moreover, selling it during the running business will be a distress sale, and hence, there will be a significant loss of money realization as compared to its fair market value.
 Therefore, such assets will not qualify for being liquid assets.

-On the other hand, if a company has invested in mutual funds, and wants to liquidate it for urgent money needs, it can easily do so.
+On the other hand, if a company has invested in mutual funds and wants to liquidate it for urgent money needs, it can easily do so.
 There is a ready market for mutual funds redemptions/encashment.
-Also, they can be exchanged for cash at the present market value itself and that too quickly even at stock exchanges.
+Also, they can be exchanged for cash at the present market value itself, and that is too quickly even at stock exchanges.
 Therefore, they are a form of liquid assets.